Aliases for ATP6V1H Gene

 This gene encodes a component of vacuolar ATPase (V-ATPase), a multisubunit enzyme that mediates acidification of intracellular organelles.
 V-ATPase-dependent organelle acidification is necessary for multiple processes including protein sorting, zymogen activation, receptor-mediated endocytosis, and synaptic vesicle proton gradient generation.
 The encoded protein is the regulatory H subunit of the V1 domain of V-ATPase, which is required for catalysis of ATP but not the assembly of V-ATPase.
 Decreased expression of this gene may play a role in the development of type 2 diabetes.
 Alternatively spliced transcript variants encoding multiple isoforms have been observed for this gene. [provided by RefSeq, May 2012]

 GeneCards Summary for ATP6V1H Gene

-ATP6V1H (ATPase, H+ Transporting, Lysosomal 50/57kDa, V1 Subunit H) is a Protein Coding gene.
-Diseases associated with ATP6V1H include hiv-1.
-Among its related pathways are Immune System and Signaling by GPCR.
+ATP6V1H (ATPase H+ Transporting V1 Subunit H) is a Protein Coding gene.
+Diseases associated with ATP6V1H include Hiv-1.
+Among its related pathways are Insulin receptor recycling and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
 GO annotations related to this gene include binding and proton-transporting ATPase activity, rotational mechanism.